mgo-tec/ESP32_mgo_tec/README.md

 If you do not need it, delete /Sensor/ folder and the files in it.

 # Change log
+(beta ver 1.0.51)
+Added the dispInversionOn and dispInversionOff functions in the ili9341spi.h and ili9341spi.cpp files.

 (beta ver 1.0.50)
 - Fully corrected.
 - Character display and scroll display program in M5Stack is now easier.